 How do you get rid of couch grass?

-Couch grass is renowned for being a nightmare weed as it produces a vast network of underground stems and roots that travel through the soil.
-These then push up new shoots every 5–10cm along their length.
-Watch out for newly emerging tufts of grass because instead of dying at the end of each season, they keep on going through winter and beyond.
+Couch grass, otherwise known as quack grass, is renowned for being a nightmare weed as it produces a vast network of underground stems and roots that travel through the soil.
+These then push up new shoots every 2–4in (5–10cm) along their length.
+Watch out for newly-emerging tufts of grass, because instead of dying at the end of each season, they keep on going through winter and beyond.

 How do you get rid of dandelions?